Bob Weltlich: Texas

 In 1982, second-year Texas athletic director DeLoss Dodds hired Weltlich from Ole Miss to serve as the next Texas Longhorns men's basketball head coach.
 Nicknamed "Kaiser Bob" by Longhorn fans for his harshly disciplinarian approach, Weltlich was almost immediately faced with such a manpower shortage from the departures — both voluntary and involuntary — of so many Texas players that he famously had to press Texas male cheerleader Lance Watson into service during the Longhorns' abysmal 6–22 season of 1982–83.

 Weltlich coached the US national team in the 1982 FIBA World Championship, winning the silver medal.

 Weltlich's next three teams posted yearly improvements in overall records, with the 1985–86 team — which finished with a 19–12 mark and a share of the Southwest Conference Championship — representing the zenith of his tenure at Texas.
 After his teams finished 14–17 and 16–13 in the 1986–87 and 1987–88 seasons, respectively, Weltlich was dismissed with two years remaining on his contract.

 Weltlich compiled a 77–98 record during six seasons as the head coach at Texas.
 None of his six teams managed an appearance in the NCAA Division I men's basketball tournament; only the 1985–86 team participated in postseason competition, losing 71–65 to Ohio State in the second round of the National Invitation Tournament (NIT).

 FIU

 Weltlich served as head coach at Florida International University (FIU) from 1990 to 1995.

-Under Weltlich, the Panthers made their lone appearance in the NCAA Tournament in 1995, losing to Jim Harrick's UCLA Bruins, 92–56, in the round of 64.
-Weltlich had already announced his resignation effective at the end of the season and notably said during the post-game interviews "If anyone knows of any openings out there, my number is...".
+He led the Panthers to their first regular season and tournament championships, which are still their only ones in program history as of 2024.